Table of Contents

 Access to transportation and relocation resources

-Refugees arriving from Ukraine will be eligible for free travel in the first 48 hours from arrival in the UK on National Rail train operators, light rail services, and the majority of bus and coach services in England, Scotland, and Wales.
+A number of European transport companies (rail, bus, ferry, and air travel) have been offering free transport for people fleeing Ukraine.
+Track available transportation assistance here.
 However, job seekers may need additional resources to relocate or to reunite with their families.
 Your company should consider what kind of relocation assistance you can provide new hires that are fleeing Ukraine.

 Legal documentation (e.g., licenses, passports, etc.)